 Unlike many women born throughout African villages, the Igbo-born overachiever, was encouraged to be vocal from birth by her educator parents.
 Originally studying pharmacy and medicine at the University of Nigeria, Adichie once considered going into politics.
 The MacArthur Fellow proclaims, “I was allowed to speak and have a voice,” says Adichie.
 “I’m always thinking about how to change things.
 I wanted to talk about solutions and things that I care about.”

 After the intellectually curious 19-year-old arrived in America, she continued pursuing her education at Drexel University, Eastern Connecticut State University, Johns Hopkins University and Yale University.
 Her transition to the United States was one of culture shock.
 Adichie recalls being disillusioned by news headlines often portraying ethnic minorities negatively.
-In her classes, she admits to being perceived by educators and peers as the token black but was oblivious to America’s racial and ethnic dynamics.
+In her classes, she admits to being perceived by educators and peers as the imaginative one.
+Unfortunately, not everyone is as skilled at writing as Adichie.
+Others may need to seek out essay help from sites such as cheetahpapers.com, who write professional essays for whoever needs it.

 Adichie began to read extensively on African American history.
 Developing as both an astute writer and scholar, the Harvard Radcliffe Institute Fellow‘s concept of blackness shifted.
 “I had many identities.
 Race wasn’t linked in anyway.
 I didn’t know very much.
 Coming to the United States, I had to learn very quickly.
 Black was not necessarily a good thing in America.
 Race as an identity was very new to [Ife] as it was for me.
 When you’re not submerged from birth, it’s new to you.
 I wanted to write about things I observed,” she says.

 Adichie is a highly sought after public speaker.
 She teaches writing workshops in both the United States and Nigeria.
+Topics taught range from how to write dialogue in fiction to developing in-depth characters.
 Starting a nonprofit along with one of her publishers, the writer is amazed by the multitude of narratives and story ideas from her pupils.
 Half of a Yellow Sun has also been adapted into a feature film.

 A woman of great integrity, Adichie considers Americanah a “social novel.”
 She triumphed with Americanah but hopes to not take her work and success too seriously.
 “This book is about that journey,” says Adichie.
 “When you come from a place, it’s easy to think that your story is not universal.
 When I’m writing fiction, it’s a different mindset.
 I feel free.
 I don’t think about who’s offended.
 I’m not thinking about how many people buy the book.
 I’m still hoping to write a good sentence.
 People will get it, and I don’t have to push that.”